linqingfan/router_frps/README.md

 + Change the root password for security reason

 # Change router port 80
-The web interface to router is using port 80.
-We need to change port 80 to port 8080
+We want to use port 80 for frps to "pretend" that the traffice is browsing website.
+The web server in openwrt router by default is using port 80.
+So we need to change port 80 to port 8080
 ```
 vi /etc/config/uhttpd
 ```